-In the wake of recent media buying scandals and concerns around production budgets and spends, transparency of media and production buying and the effectiveness of advertisers’ investments in these services is becoming increasingly important and frequently scrutinised.
+In the wake of recent media buying scandals and concerns around production budgets and spending, transparency of media and production buying and the effectiveness of advertisers’ investments in these services is becoming increasingly important and frequently scrutinised.

 This raises the question of how advertisers and agencies might conduct due diligence in respect of buying more unconventional, non-traditional media such as the content created and exposure generated through social media influencers.
-This is especially true where the return and effectiveness of the media investment is difficult to accurately assess.
+This is especially true where the return and effectiveness of the media investment are difficult to accurately assess.

-Given the ability of some influencers to command significant dollars for spruiking brands and products on their social media platforms, questions arise about their ability to not only reach, but to engage consumers and convert those engagements to sales.
+Given the ability of some influencers to command significant dollars for spruiking brands and products on their social media platforms, questions arise about their ability to not only reach but to engage consumers and convert those engagements to sales.
 This is where it becomes important for advertisers and agencies alike to conduct due diligence on the influencer and in particular, their followers.

 Social media platform algorithms aside, it is well established that in general, the higher the follower count, the higher the engagement.
 For aspiring influencers, the faster a high follower number can be reached, the greater the prospect of being engaged by advertisers willing to pay for the influencer’s services, either directly or via influencer platforms.